0-a-e/Pingheng/Readme_EN.md

 - [ ] iOS support
 - [ ] Commonization of RT display section
 - [ ] Align the usage of noteview and notifyview data
+- [ ] Display a question mark or 404 image when there is no custom emoji image.
 - [ ] Simultaneous tweeting to Twitter
 - [ ] Redesign the setting screen
 - [ ] Weird Japanese